A Moorish fort with one toe in the warm waters of the Morocco’s Atlantic coast

 Stay here on these holidays

-Stay in two of the country’s finest luxury hotels as you’re exposed to the oceanfront charms of an Atlantic fishing village and the bustling history of Marrakech.
+Stay in two of Morocco's finest luxury hotels as you explore the oceanfront charms of an Atlantic fishing village and the bustling history of Marrakech.

 Meet our experts